Swartzentruber Amish

 The Swartzentruber Amish are one of the largest and most conservative subgroups of Old Order Amish.
 The Swartzentruber Amish are considered a subgroup of the Old Order Amish, although they do not fellowship or intermarry with more liberal Old Order Amish.
-They speak Pennsylvania German as their mother tongue as well as English (with outsiders).
+They speak Pennsylvania German as their mother tongue as well as American English (with outsiders).

 The history of the Swartzentruber is closely tied to issues of church discipline, particularly the use of Bann und Meidung when a member is shunned, and to issues of Ordnung, or rules regarding what is allowed and what is required.

 History

 The Schwartzentruber Amish originally formed as a result of a division that occurred among the Old Order Amish of Holmes County, Ohio in the early years of the 20th century.
 This original Schwartzentruber group then later split multiple times, mostly over issues Bann und Meidung, along with fine details of practical issues.
 The original division was caused when more conservative Old Order Amish districts, perceiving a "drift" toward assimilation, with some districts accepting limited use of new technology, questioned whether to shun a baptized member who had left to join one of these more progressive groups.
 Less conservative members believed shunning was unnecessary as long the former member joined another Amish or Mennonite group.
 More conservative members believed it was necessary to shun any baptized member who joined a group other than one their group diened, or fellowshipped, with.

 The bishop who broke away was Sam E. Yoder.
 The division profoundly affected the Old Order community in Holmes County, as neighbors and even families who had formerly diened were now split.
 The group run by Yoder no longer worshipped with, shared important occasions such as baptisms with, or married other Old Order Amish.

-In 1922 another split occurred after a sex scandal involving Yoder's daughter; when he did not order her to be shunned, half of the families split to form the Dan Wengerd group, which then reconciled with the Old Order in Holmes County.
+In 1922 another split occurred after a man confessed to having had sexual relations with Yoder's daughter; when Yoder did not order her to be shunned, half of the families split to form the Dan Wengerd group, which then reconciled with the Old Order in Holmes County.

 In 1931, another split occurred over church discipline issues, resulting in the formation of the Troyer Amish in Wayne County, Ohio.

 Yoder died in 1932, and the group became known by the name of the bishop who succeeded him, Samuel Swartzentruber.
 The conservative Ordnung the group followed attracted other families, and by 1957 there were five Swartzentruber districts.